gabriellatavares/gabriellatavares/README.md

 - 👋 Hi, I’m @gabriellatavares!
-- 👀 I’m interested in learning new ways to improve my coding skills!
+- 👀 I’m always interested in learning new ways to improve my coding skills!
-- 🤓 I recently graduated from Full Stack bootcamp at Barcelona Code School!
-- 🚀 I’m looking foward to land a job.
+- 🚀 I’m currently working as a frontend developer.
-- 👩‍💻 Currently learning more about UX Design.
+- 👩‍💻 Currently learning more about Vue 3.
 - 🪐 Link to my portfolio: http://gabriellatavares.surge.sh/
 - 📫 Reach me on LinkedIn: https://www.linkedin.com/in/gabriella-tavares/